Gikoskos/chessgame-cli/README.md

 The thought process behind this project was for me to implement a chess engine for the first time, without seeing code from other projects or how implementations of chess engines are generally done.

-## Prerequisites
+## Building

-Needs libncurses to compile. (on Linux)
+Needs libncurses to compile.

-If you're compiling on Windows, try using Mingw-w64 to install gcc.
+If you're compiling on Windows, try using Mingw-w64 to install gcc and dmake (or make).
 I don't think it will compile as well with MSVC.

-Would recommend to compile through the Makefile, if you're on a linux distro, only after you've installed gcc, make and libncurses though.
-The Makefile works with Mingw-w64's make as well, but you will have to remove manually the -lncurses linking option.
+To compile and run on Windows:

+    make dll & dmake exe & chessgame.exe

+To compile on Linux:

+    make && ./build/chessgame

-I will be releasing debs created on Ubuntu 14.04 i386 that will probably also work on almost all debian-based distributions(and versions), each time I fix bugs or change something in the UI.
+I will be releasing precompiled binaries made on Ubuntu 14.04 i386 and Windows 7 32bit, when bugs are fixed or something in the UI changes.

 ## TODO